 “Sometimes success needs nothing more than one question”

 The aptly named Alihankinta subcontracting trade fair is the largest industrial sector event in the Nordic countries, which has been held in Tampere since 1988.
-This industrial event has been full of life, active and successful ever since its début, and now it is already nearing the distinguished, but virile age of 30.
+This industrial event has been full of life, active and successful ever since its début, and now it is already at the distinguished, but virile age of 35.